About The Club

 Rambling Eights is a caller-run square dance club, run by caller David Pearce and his wife Faith.

 David has been calling Square Dancing for over 40 years and in that time has established clubs in Armidale and Glen Innes NSW.
 When he moved to Brisbane in 1985 he established Rambling Eights on Brisbane's southside.
-The club celebrated its 28th birthday in February 2014.
+The club will celebrate its 29th birthday in February 2015

 The club has always had a reputation as a good training ground for dancers and David is keen to continue that.
 He enjoys teaching and the dancers have a lot of fun learning the different steps.